juliocesar/shining/README.markdown

 command will generate a new **test.html** from it.
 Note that this will _overwrite_ an existing **test.html** slide if one exists.

+# Slide scripts

+Slides can have an associated script which you can use to trigger certain actions (e.g.: effects) at a predetermined time.
+If you used the generator to create a slide, you'll notice a .js file got created along with it.
+That's the script we're talking about.
+So for instance, say you have 2 hidden paragraphs in your slide, and you intent to show one after another.
+Open that .js file and do

+    1, $('p:first').effect('fades-in')
+    3, $('p:eq(1)').effect('fades-in')

+The above translates to: 1 second into this slide, fade in the first paragraph.
+3 seconds in, fade in the second paragraph.

+This is handy if you want to schedule things you'd like to see happening at certain stages during a presentation.

 # Steps to winning

 Quickly outline of things I'm going to do with this project: